codenamekt/tslint-json/README.md

 }
 ```

-Enforces PascalCased class and interface names.
+Enforce PascalCased class and interface names.
 Makes it easy to differentitate classes from regular variables at a glance.

 ### cyclomatic-complexity: Boolean | Array